How to make log structures: Introduction

 \section{Introduction}

+\begin{assumption} Throughout this paper, we work over a perfect field $k$.\footnote{We assume that $k$ is perfect in order to use the Cohen structure theorem, see Setup~\ref{setup:ggtc_space}.} All varieties, schemes and Deligne--Mumford stacks are of finite type over $k$. \end{assumption}

-Let $Y$ be a stratified Deligne--Mumford stack with trivial stabilizers at generic points of strata and such that, locally at the generic point of each stratum, it admits an \'etale morphism to the spectrum of a Stanley--Reisner ring.
-If these local descriptions satisfy a natural compatibility given in \S\ref{sec:gener-toro-cross}, we call $Y$ a \emph{generically toroidal crossing (gtc) space}.
+Informally speaking, a \emph{generically Gorenstein toroidal crossing (\ggtc{}) space} is a stratified Deligne--Mumford stack $Y$ over $k$ such that, at the generic point of each stratum, the stabilizer is trivial and $Y$ is formally isomorphic to the spectrum of a Stanley--Reisner ring.
+(See Definition~\ref{dfn:ggtc_space} for a formal statement.)

-Our concept of gtc space generalizes the concept of Gorenstein toroidal crossing space~\cite{MR2218822}.
-For simplicity, the reader may think of $Y$ as a scheme with simple normal crossing singularities; however, our main result has a much simpler formulation in this very special situation\footnote{For future applications, we want to include into our consideration a singular space like $(xy=0)$ in $\frac1r(1, -1, a, -a)$, which is conveniently viewed as a toroidal crossing Deligne--Mumford stack.}.
+Our concept of \ggtc{} space generalizes the concept of Gorenstein toroidal crossing space~\cite{MR2218822}.
+For simplicity, the reader may think of $Y$ as a scheme with simple normal crossing singularities; however, our main result has a much simpler formulation in this very special situation\footnote{For future applications, we need to include in our consideration a singular space like $(xy=0)$ in $\frac1r(1, -1, a, -a)$, which is conveniently viewed as a toroidal crossing Deligne--Mumford stack.}.

-On such a space $Y$, we define by explicit construction a natural sheaf $\shLS_Y$, intrinsic to $Y$.
-Our main result Theorem~\ref{mainmaintheorem} states that the set of nowhere vanishing sections $\Gamma(Y,\shLS_Y^\times)$ is canonically bijective to the set of isomorphism classes of log structures on $Y$ over $k^\dagger$ compatible with the gtc structure.
+On such a space $Y$, we define a sheaf $\shLS_Y$, intrinsic to $Y$, by means of an explicit construction.
+Our main result Theorem~\ref{mainmaintheorem} constructs a bijection from the set $\LS (Y)$ of isomorphism classes of log structures on $Y$ over the standard log point $k^\dagger$ compatible with the \ggtc{} structure to the set $\Gamma(Y,\shLS_Y^\times)$ of nowhere vanishing sections.

-Our construction generalizes the one given in~\cite{MR2213573} in the case when $Y$ is a union of toric varieties meeting in boundary strata.\footnote{More precisely, in the notation of \cite{MR2213573}, if $Y=X_0(B, \shP, s)$.} Even in that case, our main result improves upon~\cite{MR2213573}, because our construction of the sheaf $\shLS_Y$ is more natural and thus it has an independent geometric interpretation: see the discussion in \S~\ref{sec:comments-our-result} below.
-Our formulation permits to construct log structures on $Y$ effectively.
+Our construction generalizes the one given in~\cite{MR2213573} in the case when $Y$ is a union of toric varieties meeting in boundary strata.\footnote{More precisely, in the notation of \cite{MR2213573}, if $Y=X_0(B, \shP, s)$.} Even in that case, our result improves upon~\cite{MR2213573}, because our construction of the sheaf $\shLS_Y$ is more natural and thus it has an independent geometric interpretation: see the discussion in \S~\ref{sec:comments-our-result} below.\footnote{For the technically savvy, a further advantage of our treatment is that the ``gluing data'' for the space $Y$ is not explicitly an input of the construction: our space $Y$ comes already glued.}

+To us, the key point of our formulation is that it allows us to construct log structures on $Y$ effectively.